Access4all/adg/pages/setup/helper-tools/high-contrast-mode/README.md

 ![Windows HCM themes](_media/windows-hcm-themes.png)

-Now take a look at your website in Internet Explorer or Firefox (restart required) and ensure that all visual information is still perceivable.
+Now take a look at your website in Edge and ensure that all visual information is still perceivable.
 For example, when the currently active link in a navigation is marked using a symbol, this symbol still needs to be displayed in HCM.
 Also, the keyboard focus always needs to be clearly perceivable.
+Do not use Firefox or Chrome when you are testing HCM.

 ![The WCAG 2.0 website in high contrast mode](_media/the-wcag-20-website-in-high-contrast-mode.png)